 In story, the forces of conflict arrange themselves in unique and natural patterns.
 When balanced properly, a story can deliver substance and meaning on a scale unheard of in lesser delivery mechanisms.

-Beyond granting Authors insight as to why their stories might be experiencing difficulties, this understanding also allows writers to infuse their work with an originality and purpose difficult to attain through mere muscle.
+Beyond offering Authors insight as to why their stories might be struggling, this understanding also allows writers to infuse their work with an originality and purpose difficult to attain through mere muscle.
 Recognizing the most common patterns of conflict and sampling those not-so common patterns broadens the knowledge-base of those who work in narrative fiction while freeing their imagination to consider new possibilities.

 The Same Old Story

 Contrast this sad result with the varied opportunities left open to writers who understand Dramatica’s concept of the Four Throughlines.
 As we have seen throughout this series, the order or beats that a story goes through pale in comparison to the power of focusing a story’s conflict on purposeful explorations of unique and connected throughlines.
-What is being explored becomes far more important than hitting those beats.
+What there is to cover becomes far more important than hitting those beats.

-With this approach, the same ‘ol same ‘ol can be avoided, allowing the writer’s muse to create with intent.
+With this approach, the writer can avoid the same ‘ol same ‘ol, allowing their muse to create with intent.

 Stories of Internal Struggle

-In a previous article on exotic story structures, discussion centered around Main Characters with deficient ways of thinking.
+In the article on exotic story structures, conversation centered around Main Characters with deficient ways of thinking.
 Both Red in The Shawshank Redemption and Hamlet in his self-titled play stood up as suitable candidates for this particular type of conflict.
-Yet in the big picture, these two stories explore very different areas of conflict.
+Yet in the big picture, these two stories explore different areas of conflict.

-Shawshank tells the story of men consumed by intolerable conditions.
+Shawshank tells the story of men consumed by an intolerable situation.
 Hamlet, on the other hand, tells the story of men (and a woman or two) consumed by their obsessions and the obsessions of others.
 Hamlet’s sustained grief for his father and Claudius’ call for “discretion” exemplify the kind of overall story-wide conflict that comes from Problematic Fixed Attitudes.
 Conflict exists because of what everyone thinks, not because of their particular situation.
-Combined with Hamlet’s personal struggle over the way he thinks, this universal look at conflicting attitudes creates a story with a personality quite unlike any other.
+Matched with Hamlet’s personal struggle over the way he thinks, this universal look at conflicting attitudes creates a story with a personality unlike any other.

 Why aren’t there more movies that take advantage of this unique setup?